vepeckman/nerve-rpc/README.md

 # Nerve RPC
-Nerve is a RPC framework in Nim designed to build Web facing APIs.
+Nerve is a RPC framework for building APIs in Nim.
 It prioritizes flexibility, ease of use, and performance.
-Nerve provides a compile time macro that generates both an efficient router for dispatching RPC requests on the server, as well as a complete, fully typed, client for Nim's Javascript runtime.
+Nerve provides a compile time macro that generates both an efficient router for dispatching RPC requests on the server, as well as a complete, fully typed, client for both native and JavaScript targets.

 ### Install
 Nerve is available on Nim's builtin package manager, [nimble](https://github.com/nim-lang/nimble).